JAPN A180: Elementary Japanese 1

 Reading Assignments

 Reading assignments are used at every step through the semester to reinforce the vocabulary, grammatical structures, and communicative-oriented language skills being studied.
 The students will read selections from the textbook and other online or offline supplementary materials.
-Typical selections focus on the immediate environment of the students (such as classmates, school life, house, neighborhood, everyday life, weekend activities) written in hiragana, katakana, and learned kanji.
+Typical selections focus on the immediate environment of the students' (such as classmates, school life, house, neighborhood, everyday life, weekend activities) written in hiragana, katakana, and learned kanji.
 These readings and the culture notes of the textbook provide practical insights into Japanese culture.
+The students will spend approximately two (2) hours weekly for reading assignments.

 Writing Assignments